stefanino-ch/lepg-py/README.md

 Python 3.7 or newer must be used.

 ### Limitations
-At the moment only Pre Processor relavant data is supported.
+At the moment only Pre Processor relavant data is fully supported.
+Other windows may exist, but are work in progress....

 ### Installation - Windows
 Make sure you have the follwing Software already installed you your computer: